MrMimic/MEDOC/README.md

 # MEDOC (MEdline DOwnloading Contrivance)

-More information about MEDOC on OMICTools website and on MEDOC's publication:
+More information about MEDOC on OMICTools website and on MEDOC's publication on arXiv:

 https://omictools.com/medline-downloading-contrivance-tool